HirenRupchandani/fetch-analytics-engineer/README.md

 ## Second Task: Write queries that directly answer predetermined questions from a business stakeholder

+- Dialect Used: MySQL
+- You can use the SQL dump file to ensure data integrity before testing the queries.
+- After the data is imported for users, brands, receipts, and items, You can run the fetch-queries.sql file in one go to display all the outputs.

 ### **Question 1**: What are the top 5 brands by receipts scanned for most recent month?

 - **Approach:**